Kyle46220/ProductConfigurator/Notes.md

 it would need to re-render on both height and width changes. maybe using transient update when only the positions change, and then re-rendering when some are added would be enough to allow it to catch up?

+Can we listen for changes in the stores elements.
+Like when the qty of shelves changes, re-render, but the position just do transient update?

+The error just happens when you do the slider really quickly.